 father of us all

-• First, there is the circumcised (Jews) who walk in the spiritual footsteps of their natural ancestor, Abraham.
-These do not trust in their own obedience to external things, but trust in the God of Abraham to save them from their sins.
+First, there is the circumcised—Jewish believers—who follow in the spiritual footsteps of their natural ancestor.
+These believers do not trust in the outward sign or in their obedience to the law.
+They trust in the God of Abraham, the God who justifies the ungodly, the God who saves by promise rather than performance.

-• Next, there is a “crowd of Gentiles” who also walk in those spiritual footsteps even though they are not under the Mosaic covenant, and do not possess Abraham’s genetic DNA.
-They came to faith in Christ are to be welcomed into the first group on the basis of that faith.
+Next, there is the “crowd of Gentiles” who also walk in those same spiritual footsteps, even though they do not share Abraham’s bloodline and were never under the Mosaic covenant.
+They came to faith in Christ, and Paul insists they must be welcomed fully into the family of Abraham on the basis of that faith.
+Their inclusion is not a downgrade of Judaism but the fulfillment of what God promised—that Abraham would be the father of many nations.

-LORD, help us to keep the gospel message we preach pure from the contamination of legalism and ethnic pride.
+Lord, help us keep the gospel we preach pure—free from the contamination of legalism and ethnic pride.
+May we walk together as children of Abraham, united by faith in your grace.

 [1] Genesis 17:4 (from the Hebrew).